PZ-webdev/rent-cars/README.md

     php artisan migrate

-Run the database seeder and you're done
+Run the database seeder and you're done.

     php artisan db:seed

-Start the local development server
+Start the local development server.

     php artisan serve

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost:8000.